rapidspear/mortgage-cal/README.md

 # Mortgage Calculator GUI

 This is a simple mortgage calculator built with **PyQt5** that allows users to input loan details and receive an estimated monthly payment.
 The app features a GUI where users can enter:
+(Originally written in 2021, this project was cleaned up and posted as part of personal GitHub portfolio)

 - **Loan Amount**
 - **Annual Interest Rate (as a decimal)**